This post may contain affiliate links. See my disclosure policy.

 The Soy Sauce vs. Tamari debate has been heated for many centuries, but it wouldn’t be right to declare a definitive winner!
 Each sauce has its own pros and cons, both in the kitchen and from a health perspective.

-We can’t argue that traditionally brewed soy sauce packs that undeniable punch of distinct salty flavor we all know and love, but tamari may be a better choice when dealing with lighter and more delicate ingredients.
+We can’t argue that traditionally brewed soy sauce packs that undeniable punch of a distinct, salty flavor we all know and love, but tamari may be a better choice for lighter, more delicate ingredients.

 Next time you’re at the store, grab a few different bottles, and start harnessing the power of these magnificent soy flavors!